Thoughts about Data Science

 Q5.
 Does economics help here?

 Our goal here isn't to sell you on economics, although we think it's helpful in giving you a framework for thinking about data.
-For more on the subject, see the comments by Susan Athey, the chief economist at Microsoft , and Michael Bailey, who works at Facebook.
+See the comments by Susan Athey, the chief economist at Microsoft, and Michael Bailey, who works at Facebook.

 (c) NYU Stern School of Business | Address comments to Dave Backus.